nathancarter/ge-lib/to-do-list.md

 ## Finding groups

-Don't forget to document the `GE.IsomorphicGroups` features as well.
+Don't forget to document the rest of the `GE.IsomorphicGroups` features as well.

 ## Known issues